bomb2peng/DFGC_starterkit/README.md

 The actual evaluation will be running on an Alibaba Cloud Linux server instance with a Nvidia T4 GPU (16GB GPU mem) and 4 CPU cores and 15GB memories.

+In case your inference code needs extra python packages that are not installed in our docker image, please include them in your submission zip.
+An example detection submission is in *submission_Det2* that uses efficientnet_pytorch and albumentations (it depends on imgaug) as extra dependencies
+(model weights file is omitted).
+Note how we add python paths and import these packages in the *model.py*.
+Again, it is highly recomended to first test your submissions locally using our evaluation docker image and test your package imports.

 ## Coming Soon... ##
 * ~~The sample submission for the detection track (code and model).~~
 * ~~The training codes of a baseline Xception model for detection track.~~